oVirt/ovirt-site/source/feature/host-network-qos.html.md

 #### Detailed description

-The user (admin /network admin) should be able to select one of the available Network QoS or create a new Network QoS if the available ones don't satisfy his needs, during creation of a new logical network.
+During creation of a new logical network or when editing a logical network associated to a physical interface (Setup host networks), the user (admin /network admin) should be able to select one of the available Network QoS in the DC or create a new Network QoS if the available ones don't satisfy his needs.

 #### Benefit to Ovirt